SurfitWasTaken/WA3/proposal.md

 > aimtrainer.io features a crosshair(not customisable) and multiple modes to train aim in.

-> If possible I would like to develop this application in 3D, but I would be limited in terms of hardware as well,
+> If possible I would like to develop this application in 3D, but I would be limited in terms of hardware.

 # Listing of Key Use Cases
-> Yearly, CCA senior will do stock-take and will need to generate a report on the existing stock.
-> Start of school break, members will loan equipment and will need to return when school break ends.
+> eSports professionals who would like to improve their aim so that they can unleash their full potential in First Person Shooters can use this platform.

+> Casual use would also improve a person's reaction time, thus improving their reactime to stimuli in the real world.

 # Skills that my project requires me to pick up
-> List out the skills that you are not familiar with that is necessary due to the project scope.
+> I need to learn C# as well as
+> how to use Unity hub
+>

 # [Development Log](/devlog.md)
 > You will be updating this section regularly